-- establishing the annual corporate objectives to measure performance - determining the proposed base salaries, short-term incentive awards, performance share unit awards and stock ontions - evaluating performance - · reviewing and recommending executive compensation to the board for review and approval.
+- · establishing the annual corporate objectives to measure performance - · determining the proposed base salaries, short-term incentive awards, and long-term incentive awards - evaluating performance - reviewing and recommending executive compensation to the board for review and approval.

 The committee retains an external consultant as an independent advisor on compensation matters who is also involved in the compensation review.
-Management retains a different external consultant as a general resource on human resources and other matters (see Compensation governance starting on page 50 for more information).
+Management retains a different external consultant as a general resource on human resources and other matters (see Compensation governance starting on page 54 for more information).